project64/project64/README.md

 Follow the instructions in the setup window to complete the installation.

+If you would like to see the changelog: [Changelog here](https://github.com/project64/project64/blob/develop/Docs/CHANGELOG.md)

 Download nightly builds here: https://www.pj64-emu.com/nightly-builds

 AppVeyor (Windows x86/x64): [![Build status](https://ci.appveyor.com/api/projects/status/sbtwyhaexslyhgx3?svg=true